 Q) How will I receive my payments?

-A) When you file a new claim application, you will be mailed a debit card if that payment method was selected in your application.
+A) When you file a new claim application, you will have the option to select direct deposit or a debit card to receive benefit payments.
 If you already have a debit card, you will continue to use that card until it expires.
-Contact Bank of America for questions.
-You may also select the option of direct deposit to have your benefit payments deposited directly into your checking or savings abccount.
+Contact U.S. Bank for questions about the U.S. Bank ReliaCard® (855.282.6161 or visit www.usbankreliacard.com).
+You may also select the option of direct deposit to have your benefit payments deposited directly into your checking or savings account.

 Q) When will I receive my debit card?